3D character choosing between Figma and Photoshop

 3. Prototyping within the app

-Figma allows designers to create interactive prototypes without needing to export to another tool.
-This seamless transition from design to prototype streamlines the workflow and saves time compared to Photoshop, where third-party plugins or software are needed for prototyping.
+Figma allows designers to create interactive prototypes without exporting to another tool.
+This seamless transition from design to prototype simplifies the workflow and saves time compared to Photoshop, where third-party plugins or software are needed for prototyping.

 4. Accessibility and platform independence